CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ### Concepts of using Microsoft Graph with PowerShell management
-Microsoft Graph provides APIs to allow us to get this type of data in very secure manner.
+Simply put Microsoft Graph is Rest API that can interact with data in microsoft 365 including all apps Microsoft Graph provides APIs to allow us to get this type of data in very secure manner.
 ![](../../Attachements/Pasted%20image%2020251026181632.png)